GazzolaLab/PyElastica/CONTRIBUTING.md

 make pre-commit-install
 ```

+If you are planning to contribute to the examples,
+extra dependencies can be installed using `poetry install -E examples`.

+If you are planning to contribute on the functionality for simulating magnetic Cosserat rods,
+implementation details can be found [here](https://github.com/armantekinalp/MagnetoPyElastica).

 If you are planning to contribute on documentation, extra dependencies can be installed
 using `poetry install -E docs`.
 The detail instruction is included
 [here](https://github.com/GazzolaLab/PyElastica/blob/master/docs/README.md).

 4. Now your working environment is set!